rishi-ratan/Investing-Book-Reviews/ExpectionsInvesting_Review.md

 - Tax expense in the income statement, book taxes, is often greater than the actual payments, or cash taxes, during a given period.
 This is because companies can recognize some revenue and expense items at different times for book versus tax purposes.
 - Company might use an accelerated depreciation for tax purposes such that the result is higher than straight-line depreciation, thereby, increasing the company's expenses and reducing its cash tax bill.
 This results in a deferred tax asset.
 - Stock based compensation (SBC) can also create timing differences between cash and reported taxes.
 As a result, cash tax rates are commonly lower than book tax rates.
-- Cash tax rate represents taxes payable on operating profit,**not** on pre-tax income.
-Therefore, to calculate the taxes that a company would pay if it were entirely equity financed, we must remove the tax effects of interest expense and non-operating income
+- Cash tax rate represents taxes payable on operating profit, **not** on pre-tax income.
+Therefore, to calculate the taxes that a company would pay if it were entirely equity financed, we must remove the tax effects of interest expense and non-operating income or expenses.
+> Removing the tax benefit of interest expense deductions, interest expense x tax rate, increases the cash tax bill, and removing the taxes on operating profit.